 What Are the Fees for Forming an LLC in Montana?

-The Montana LLC registration fee is $70.
-You can add $20 to get expedited processing.
-This means that your paperwork will be processed in 24 hours and you can expect to receive your documents in two or three days.
+The Montana LLC registration fee is $70 for regular processing, and you can add $20 to get expedited processing to form your LLC.
+Your paperwork will be processed in 24 hours and you can expect to receive your documents in two or three days after paying the filing fee.
 Your total payment will be $90.

-a) An LLC is the most flexible type of incorporation.
+- An LLC is the most flexible type of incorporation

-c) Forming an LLC is not complicated.
-If you need help, you can get it right here.
+- Forming an LLC is not complicated.
+If you need help, you can get it here

-d) An LLC makes it easy to manage, transfer and sell your business.
+- An LLC makes it easy to manage, transfer, and sell your business

-e) Your LLC continues to protect your business no matter how much your business grows.
+- Your LLC continues to protect your business no matter how much your business grows